-Operating within the historic evangelical tradition, the CPT believes the contemporary bifurcation between the pastoral calling and theological formation has resulted in the loss of a distinctly ecclesial voice in contemporary theology.
-The CPT seeks to resurrect this voice.
-In an age that has rightly emphasized the relationship between social location and theological formation, our vision is to bring together a unique kind of pastor theologian—not simply those particular pastors who desire to pursue a theologically informed parish ministry, but even more, pastors who feel called to function as writing theologians to the broader ecclesial community.
+Operating within the historic evangelical tradition, the CPT believes the contemporary bifurcation between the pastoral calling and theological formation has resulted in the loss of a distinctly theological and intellectual identity within the pastoral community.
+The CPT seeks to resurrect this identity.
+In an age that has rightly emphasized the relationship between social location and theological formation, our vision is to bring together a unique kind of pastor theologian—not simply those particular pastors who desire to pursue a theologically informed parish ministry, but even more, pastors who feel called to function as writing theologians for, and on behalf of, the broader ecclesial community.

 Toward this end, the CPT hosts four ecclesial theologian Fellowships—each representing a small nucleus of pastor theologians from nearly every major Protestant tradition: Lutheran, Pentecostal, Episcopal, Baptist, Messianic Jewish, Presbyterian, Free Church, Methodist, Church of God, and independent Free church traditions.

 The majority of our CPT Fellows are young pastors who have—or are completing—terminal degrees from some of the finest theological institutions in the world (Cambridge, Oxford, University of Chicago), and all are committed to bringing the strengths of their respective traditions into conversation with the Great Tradition, with a view to being shaped by, and shaping, the theological reflection of the broader ecclesial community.